 - Improvements in patient reported quality of life and self-management confidence

 The patient questionnaires are anonymised and have no patient identifiable information.
 Each patient questionnaire has a unique bar code which allows us to link it to the correct practice.
 It also enables the questionnaire data to be incorporated into your reports.
-Completed questionnaires are returned via FREEPOST to Optimum Patient Care Offices and scanned by our service team.
 The questionnaire data including those attained online, is then incorporated into both your tailored practice reports and patient level reports.
-The anonymised questionnaire data forms part of our service and research database and may be used for academic research to improve and advance respiratory care.
+The anonymised questionnaire data forms part of our quality improvement programme and research database and may be used for academic research to improve and advance respiratory care.

 Practices are provided with annual tailored child asthma reports, adult asthma reports and COPD reports.
 The reports are provided both in hard-copy and electronically.
-The reports are specific to each practice and outcome measures are compared with that of the general service.
+The reports are specific to each practice and outcome measures are compared with that of the overall OPC Quality Improvement Database.